marcrj11/SCAV-P3-Video/README.md

 # Exercici 4

-rtve.es live was analyzed for this exercice:
+Rtve.es live was analyzed for this exercice:

+I found that the streaming protocol used was HLS as it had .m3u8 and .ts files to livestream.

 ![Image](DevTools_La1Stream.png)

+I also analyzed one .ts segment in order to see the video codec that were used and I found that it uses h264 and aac codecs.

 ![Image](La1stream_fragment_info.png)